Keynote address: Feb. 6th

 - Visit Facebook for updates.
 (And RSVP - optional.)

 Some of the questions explored during the week:

 - What does social justice really mean?
 Does trying to define the term help us think more clearly and work together more productively?
 Or is trying to define it a useless rhetorical exercise?

 - How can I get involved more effectively in social justice work?

 - How can I turn my passion into a career?

 - What will be different because of this ‘DEIS Impact week?
 How will I be different?

 'DEIS Impacters are the undergraduate core committee responsible for planning, supporting, and following up the 'DEIS Impact festival of social justice.
 Read more.

 What IS "Social Justice?"

-During 'DEIS Impact 2013 we will be exploring this question.
-In that spirit, after meeting the 'DEIS Impacters, Ethics Center Director Dan Terris challenged himself "to describe social justice in a way that was clear, accessible, and provided some boundaries."
+During 'DEIS Impact 2013 we explored this question.
+In that spirit, after first meeting the 'DEIS Impacters, Ethics Center Director Dan Terris challenged himself "to describe social justice in a way that was clear, accessible, and provided some boundaries."
 What do you think of his draft description?
 How does it compare with your own understanding of "social justice"?
 Comment on his blog and join in the conversation.